David (commentator)

 David (Δαυΐδ; fl.
 6th century) was a Greek scholar and a commentator on Aristotle and Porphyry.

 He may have come from Thessaly, but in later times he was confused with an Armenian of the same name (David Anhaght).
 He was a pupil of Olympiodorus in Alexandria in the late 6th century.
-His name suggests that he was a Christian.
+His name suggests that he was a Jew or a Christian.

 Three commentaries to Aristotle's works attributed to him have survived: as well as an introduction (prolegomena) to philosophy: